saifullah3396/docxai/README.md

 # The Reality of High Performing Deep Learning Models: A Case Study on Document Image Classification
-This repository contains the evaluation code for the paper [The Reality of High Performing Deep Learning Models: A Case Study on
-Document Image Classification] by Saifullah, Stefan Agne, Andreas Dengel, and Sheraz Ahmed.
+This repository contains the code for the paper [The Reality of High Performing Deep Learning Models: A Case Study on Document Image Classification] by Saifullah, Stefan Agne, Andreas Dengel, and Sheraz Ahmed.

 Requires Python 3+.
 For evaluation, please follow the steps below.